18F/federal-grant-reporting/README.md

 ## Phase I: Investigation

+This was a sprint to identify opportunities to improve the federal grant reporting process — by eliminating redundancies and creating efficiencies through improved technology — that could be adapted across federal programs, thereby increasing federal grant programs' efficacy to those being served as well as taxpayers' return on investment.

 Links to phase 1 materials
+* Final presentation

 ## Phase II: Discovery

+*Description of Phase Two here*

 Links to phase 2 materials
+* Final presentation

 ## Phase III: Development

+*Description of Phase Two here*

 Links to important phase 3 docs